Shuyib/YT_dataviz/README.md

 # YT_dataviz
 This is a Data visualisation tool, I presented at PyConKE on 28th September 2017 at USIU-Africa.
 I make use of Jupyter notebooks, Python, Pandas, Bokeh to make a multipurpose data visualisation tool that addresses the limitations i've seen in other alternatives according to the presentation i gave.

-You can reach by email or saying Hi! on twitter [https://twitter.com/Shuyin_ben](@Shuyin_ben)
+You can reach by email or saying Hi! on twitter [@Shuyin_ben](https://twitter.com/Shuyin_ben)

 Prerequisites:
-* You should know how to use python programming especially pandas and Bokeh
+* Programming basics and python programming.
+Familiarity with pandas and Bokeh.
-* Know how to use Jupyter notebooks
+* Know how to use Jupyter notebooks.
 * Some knowledge about terminal/shell.
-* If you manage to install everything install and run jupyter then all you need to do is change the title and y-axis of the graphs
+* If you manage to install everything install and run jupyter then all you need to do is change the title and y-axis of the graphs.

 Use this to install dependencies: